Terms of admission for international students

 During the 3rd and final year of integration, the student will still be able to take advantage of personalised tutoring 2h/week, despite already having been completely integrated into their intended class and will participate in all standard testing.
 They will receive a report.

 The individual lessons put emphasis on different skills such as free writing, listening, reading and speaking.
 The ‘‘labo-langues’’, a website created by teachers at the Lycée Aline Mayrisch, gives the students the opportunity to work autonomously in addition to their individual lessons.

 During the integration stage, the students are regularly assessed in the language they are in the process of acquiring and are given written feedback, based on the criteria of the Common European Framework of Reference for Languages (CEFR), as well as of the Luxembourgish horaires et programmes.
 The decision regarding the definite admission to the regular classes is taken by the teachers of the respective classes and is certified with a report.

 Once the students have successfully completed the integration stage, they are definitely admitted to the Luxembourgish school system according to their age group.
 In the case of failure, they can still attend a class with lower requirements.

 A student’s admission depends on the quality of the portfolio they are required to hand in as well as on the number of places available.
 Candidates can register from May to July.

 - the student’s academic career: the reports from the two previous school years

-- a letter of recommendation, which states why the student wants to integrate the Luxembourgish school system
+- a motivational letter, which states why the student wants to integrate the Luxembourgish school system

 - the results of the CASNA (Cellule d’accueil scolaire pour élèves nouveaux arrivants) tests.